 The online application must be completed and letters of recommendation, transcripts, and test scores RECEIVED by February 1st.
 Incomplete or late applications (those arriving after February 1st) will not be reviewed for admission, with no exceptions.

-For general inquiries about the Master’s Program in Communication Disorders and Sciences please contact Linda Rapp at 973-720-2208.
+For general inquiries about the Master’s Program in Communication Disorders and Sciences please contact the secretary at 973-720-2208.